jsr6720/jsr6720.github.io/_posts/2025-02-15-how-i-use-llm-ai-tools-everyday.md

 ## Footnotes

-[^genesis]: I can trace my following of the industry to two key moments: March of 2023 when I first read Reid Hoffman’s book *[Impromtu](https://www.impromptubook.com)* and also the general availability of ChatGPT 4, which really crossed the Rubicon to become an effective tool for problem-solving.
+[^genesis]: I can trace my following of the industry to two key moments: when "What is ChatGPT" was posted to [Slashdot December 3rd 2022](https://news.slashdot.org/story/22/12/04/0248249/what-is-chatgpt-the-ai-chatbot-thats-taking-the-internet-by-storm/) and March of 2023 when I first read Reid Hoffman’s book [*Impromtu*](https://www.impromptubook.com).

-[^pricing]: I predict that long term LLM pricing will eventually reflect the costs to produce the technology as currently [large cash infusions](https://www.nytimes.com/2024/09/27/technology/openai-chatgpt-investors-funding.html) are needed to keep the company operating.
+[^pricing]: I predict that in the long term LLM pricing will eventually reflect the costs to produce the technology as currently [large cash infusions](https://www.nytimes.com/2024/09/27/technology/openai-chatgpt-investors-funding.html) are needed to keep the company operating.

 [^price]: During my evaluation period, both services cost $21.60 per month for the “pro” version.
 During this time, OpenAI came out with their $200/month pro plan, demoting the $20/month plan to “ChatGPT-Plus.”